canonical/charmed-cassandra-snap/README.md

 8. Cassandra cluster is successfully deployed and accessible.

+### Exposing Client Interface

+While the `listen_address` parameter corresponds to node-to-node Cassandra connections, `rpc_address` parameter corresponds to the client connections (e.g. cqlsh) and is limited to localhost by default.
+Cassandra documentation warns about exposing of this interface, but for testing purposes it can be done by setting `rpc_address` to the public ip or `0.0.0.0`.

 ## Cassandra Management API

 [Cassandra Management API from K8ssandra](https://github.com/k8ssandra/management-api-for-apache-cassandra) allows managing Cassandra node / cluster with the REST API.
 This tool consists of two parts: